swoyamsss/Naruto-qa-agent/README.md

 Make sure you have Ollama installed and running with the required models (llama3.2 and mxbai-embed-large) before using this agent.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the MIT License.

 ## Author

 - [Swoyam Sambhab Sahoo](https://github.com/swoyamsss)